SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 .. testcode:: overflowOperatorsWillUnderflow

     --> var signedUnderflow = Int8.min
-    <-- // signedUnderflow : Int8 = -128
+    <<< // signedUnderflow : Int8 = -128
+    /-> signedUnderflow equals \(signedUnderflow), which is the smallest value an Int8 can hold
-    /// signedUnderflow equals -128, which is the smallest value an Int8 can hold --> signedUnderflow = signedUnderflow &- 1
+    <-/ signedUnderflow equals -128, which is the smallest value an Int8 can hold
-    >>> println("signedUnderflow is now \(signedUnderflow)")
+    --> signedUnderflow = signedUnderflow &- 1
-    <<< signedUnderflow is now 127
+    /-> signedUnderflow is now equal to \(signedUnderflow)
-    /// signedUnderflow is now equal to 127
+    <-/ signedUnderflow is now equal to 127

 The end result of the overflow and underflow behavior described above is that for both signed and unsigned integers, overflow always wraps around from the largest valid integer value back to the smallest,